-We have explored linking PanDA [8][9], ATLAS' Workload Management System (WMS), with Kubernetes through the Harvester [10] resource interface.
+We have explored linking PanDA [9][10], ATLAS' Workload Management System (WMS), with Kubernetes through the Harvester [11] resource interface.
 This contribution will describe our initial integration model, ideas for improvement, and experience gained using Kubernetes clusters at CERN and the University of Victoria (UVic).

-2 Site perspective: Kubernetes installation
+52 2 Site perspective: Kubernetes installation

-There are many methods and tools for provisioning Kubernetes clusters; a suitable one must be chosen based on the circumstances and infrastructure at the site.
-At CERN, computing resources are managed and provided primarily via one large Openstack cloud, and the deployment of Kubernetes clusters as a service is integrated into the cloud with Magnum [11].
-At UVic, where a variety of resources are available including bare metal nodes and several institutional clouds, Kubespray [12] was selected as a portable and flexible solution for deploying Kubernetes clusters based on the Infrastructure-as-Code paradigm.
+There are many methods and tools for provisioning Kubernetes clusters; a suitable one must 55 56 57 be chosen based on the circumstances and infrastructure at the site.
+At CERN, computing resources are managed and provided primarily via one large Openstack cloud, and the deployment of Kubernetes clusters as a service is integrated into the cloud with Magnum [12].
+At UVic, where a variety of resources are available including bare metal nodes and several institutional clouds, Kubespray [13] was selected as a portable and flexible solution 59 for deploying Kubernetes clusters based on the Infrastructure-as-Code paradigm.
 Following this approach, a cluster can be deployed or fully rebuilt from scratch within about 15 minutes.

-ATLAS computing jobs rely on CVMFS [13], a distributed read-only file system widely used in HEP, to access the experiment software.
+ATLAS computing jobs rely on CVMFS [14], a distributed read-only file system widely used in HEP, to access the experiment software.
 Two approaches have been used to integrate CVMFS into Kubernetes clusters: at the host level underneath Kubernetes, and at the application layer inside the cluster.
-In the host-based approach, a standard CVMFS client is installed on each node in the cluster, and pods can mount CVMFS repositories using a hostPath [14] volume.
+In the host-based approach, a standard CVMFS client is installed on each node in the cluster, and pods can mount CVMFS repositories using a hostPath [15] volume.
 To ensure security, we enable the Kubernetes PodSecurityPolicy admission controller and enforce a policy that whitelists the path /cvmfs for read-only access.
 This approach avoids containerizing the CVMFS client and is suitable if CVMFS is deemed to be essential infrastructure for a dedicated, purpose-built Kubernetes cluster for HEP applications, as at UVic.
-On the other hand, at CERN the csi-cvmfs driver [15] is used to provide pods with access to CVMFS within the application layer of the cluster, and is suitable on shared or general-purpose clusters or commercial clouds, where it is not desirable or possible to modify the nodes in the cluster with installation of domain-specific software such as CVMFS.
+On the other hand, at CERN the csi-cvmfs driver [16] is used to provide pods with access to CVMFS, leveraging the Kubernetes Container Storage Interface.
+This method contains CVMFS within the application layer of the cluster, and is suitable on shared or general-purpose clusters or commercial clouds, where it is not desirable or possible to modify the nodes in the cluster with installation of domain-specific software such as CVMFS.

 CVMFS can also be used to optimize the distribution of container images.
-Using standard container runtimes, the initial startup time of a typical container is dominated by pulling the image, even though only about 6% of the image data is actually read [16].
-Containers that provide complex scientific software stacks like ATLAS' are often significantly larger (\gtrsim 1 GB), exacerbating the inefficiency of this approach.
-At UVic, we integrated the CVMFS Docker Graph Driver plugin [17][18] into the Kubernetes cluster, so that Docker loads image data on demand instead of pulling the entire image before starting a container.
+Using standard container runtimes, the initial startup time of a typical container is dominated by pulling the image, even though only about 6% of the image data is actually read [17].
+Containers that provide complex scientific software stacks like ATLAS' are often significantly larger ($\gtrsim 1$ GB), exacerbating the inefficiency of this approach.
+At UVic, we integrated the CVMFS Docker Graph Driver plugin [18][19] into the Kubernetes cluster, so that Docker loads image data on demand instead of pulling the entire image before starting a container.
 In addition to accelerating initial container startup time by a factor of 4, this saves significant amounts of bandwidth and removes a bottleneck for rapid and dynamic scalability of the cluster, and integrates well with the host-based deployment of CVMFS.

 To keep the cluster secure, at UVic we configured Role Based Access Control to allow only those API actions which are suitable and necessary to run jobs on the cluster, and applied another PodSecurityPolicy to forbid privileged pods.
-To monitor the status and resource usage of the cluster, we use Prometheus [19], as shown in Figure 1.
+To monitor the status and resource usage of the cluster, we use Prometheus [20], as shown in Figure 1.